Eucile/sorrydave/README.md

 ## Support and contact details

-Please email kmfoster777@gmail.com if an issue arises.
+Please email kmfoster777@gmail.com if questions or issues arise.

 ## Technologies Used